The Three Graces 💚 Palermo

 Dr. Kent read out his first two commandments:

-1. Canadians must not engrave definitions of themselves on tablets, whether these be of stone or of microchips and glass.
+1. Canadians must not engrave definitions of themselves on tablets, whether stone, microchips, or glass.

 2. Canadians must not worship vague concepts like life, liberty, or the pursuit of happiness.